aminrj/aminrj.github.io/_posts/2024-11-28-iot-with-zigbee2mqtt-raspberry-pi--home-assistant-guide.md

 There's no need to invest in expensive proprietary hubs for Zigbee devices since Zigbee2MQTT bridges Zigbee to MQTT.

-## 3. Zigbee Device Flexibility

 Zigbee2MQTT allows you to connect and manage devices from different manufacturers, bypassing proprietary ecosystems (e.g., Philips Hue, Aqara, or IKEA Tradfri).

-You’re not locked into a single-brand hub, enabling you to mix and match devices based on functionality and price.
+You're not locked into a single-brand hub, enabling you to mix and match devices based on functionality and price.

-## 4. Platform Independence with MQTT
+## 3. Platform Independence with MQTT

 Mosquitto MQTT serves as the message broker, enabling lightweight and fast communication between devices and Home Assistant.